-Two conditions must be met for a more stable basis for Iconclass: some form of financing needs to be organized to help the Henri van de Waal Foundation carry the costs of maintenance and development.
+Two conditions must be met for a more stable basis for Iconclass: some form of funding needs to be organized to help the Henri van de Waal Foundation carry the costs of maintenance and development.
 That is the aim for the Foundation for 2022 and 2023.

 In the long run, however, it is just as important that a larger group of people has detailed knowledge about editing the system and programming the software that runs it.
 Open data and open source software are a necessary, but not a sufficient condition...